Tutorial: Enable co-management for existing Configuration Manager clients

 Microsoft Intune subscription

-An Enterprise Mobility + Security (EMS) subscription includes both Azure Active Directory Premium and Microsoft Intune.
+An Enterprise Mobility + Security (EMS) subscription includes both Microsoft Entra ID P1 or P2 and Microsoft Intune.
 EMS subscription (free trial).

-If not already present in your environment, during this tutorial you'll configure Azure AD Connect between your on-premises Active Directory and your Azure Active Directory (Azure AD) tenant.
+If not already present in your environment, during this tutorial you'll configure Microsoft Entra Connect between your on-premises Active Directory and your Microsoft Entra tenant.

-Devices that are only registered with Azure AD aren't supported with co-management.
+Devices that are only registered with Microsoft Entra ID aren't supported with co-management.
 This configuration is sometimes referred to as workplace joined.
-They need to be either joined to Azure AD or hybrid Azure AD joined.
-For more information, see Handling devices with Azure AD registered state.
+They need to be either joined to Microsoft Entra ID or Microsoft Entra hybrid joined.
+For more information, see Handling devices with Microsoft Entra registered state.

 - A supported version of Configuration Manager current branch